 Selection Score

-FW1 Note: All car whole to the reproduct to the reproduct of the vetering Body period calving At the above than 3 95% (There is Body Control of the Unaccent of the whole the second of the the the second of the some and approm in sufficient questive capability must have daily narian.
-Condition Scoreds such as wearing, and at the best time of the audie on a 9-point so as.)
-Note: Any an individual treat to acceptable in Note: See "Profer cattle and calve must be less to a nutrition plan order to bring condition Score is Ves must have a BCS of 7 or less on a 9-point scale han 5% with a BCS of 8 or 9.)
-If mall with a BCS of 8 or 9 must have a documented in concert with the nutritionist and veterinarian in BCS back to acceptable levels.
-If considered a Core Criterion as evidence of animal the site may result in probation from the American on at r ck /50
+FW1 Note: health Conditi All car whole to the reprod Cattle veterin Body period calvin At the above than 3 /50

 Score Appearance Condition

 1 emaciated skeletal

-2 poor very thin with bony protuberance
+- 2 poor very thin with bony protuberance

-3 thin thin fat cover cut off for certification, under fails
+- 3 thin thin fat cover cut off for certification, under fails

-4 borderline light fat cover over ribs, muster, hip
+• 4 borderline light fat cover over ribs, muster, hip

 5 moderate light fat cover over all body parts

 6 good medium fat cover

 7 very good frame fat cover is balanced

 8 fat fat deposits, tailhead, dewlap

-9 obese excessive fat deposits, tailhead, etc.
+L 9 obese excessive fat deposits, tailhead, etc.

-\(\rangle \) than 7 7 and compare t Po Po all cattle and calves with BCS less than 3 or greater to the total number of cattle and calves. ercentage of cattle and calves with BCS of 3 or above ercentage of cattle and calves with BCS of 7 or less.
-F 2" below also. ve.
+A than 7 7 and compare t Po Po all cattle and calves with BCS less than 3 or greater to the total number of cattle and calves.
+Bercentage of cattle and calves with BCS of 3 or above the cattle and calves with BCS of 7 or less.
+F 2" below also. ÷.